Psalms23Project/psalms23project.github.io/README.md

 # The Psalms 23 Project

-This is the source for the [website](https://psalms23project.github.io) of The Psalms 23 Project, created with Svelte and Tailwindcss.
+This is the source for the The Psalms 23 Project [website](https://psalms23project.github.io), built with Svelte js and Tailwindcss.

-## Developing
+## Development

 First time run `npm install`